 Sourcing: We expect to source a substantial portion of our Excess MSRs in partnership with Freedom Mortgage.
 In connection with the completion of this offering, we will enter into strategic alliance agreements with Freedom Mortgage, including a flow and bulk Excess MSR purchase agreement.
 Our strategic alliance agreements are intended to provide us with a predictable and proprietary source of Excess MSR acquisition opportunities.
 Accordingly, we will not be dependent on competitive bidding in order to construct a portfolio of Excess MSR assets.
-Under our strategic alliance agreements: (i) Freedom Mortgage will be obligated to offer us, on a monthly flow basis, the right to co-invest in the Excess MSRs related to Freedom Mortgage on a servicing retained basis during the previous month; and (ii) Freedom Mortgage will be obligated to offer us the right to co-invest in the Excess MSRs related to any MSRs on mortgage loans Freedom Mortgage acquires through a bulk purchase from a third-party servicer.
-Freedom Mortgage generally will be required to co-invest with us on the Excess MSRs we obtain from them to ensure our incentives are aligned.
-Freedom Mortgage will be required to agree to not sell, transfer, or otherwise, encumber without our consent, the MSRs to which our Excess MSRs relate and their co-investment in the Excess MSRs.
+Under our strategic alliance agreements: (i) Freedom Mortgage will be obligated to offer us, on a monthly flow basis, the right to co-invest in the Excess MSRs related to Freedom Mortgage's MSRs on mortgage loans pooled and sold by Freedom Mortgage on a servicing retained basis during the previous month; and (ii) Freedom Mortgage will be obligated to offer us the right to co-invest in the Excess MSRs related to required to co-invest with us on the Excess MSRs we obtain from them to ensure our incentives are aligned.
+Freedom Mortgage will be required to agree to not sell, transfer, or otherwise, encumber without our consent, the MSRs is directed by an Agency.
 We will not be obligated to purchase any Excess MSR assets from Freedom Mortgage pursuant to our strategic alliance agreements or otherwise.
 We also intend to take advantage of our senior management team's network of relationships with financial institutions and other participants in the residential mortgage markets to source and acquire Excess MSRs from third-party servicers.
 We believe these relationships will enable our Manager to identify new investment opportunities as we seek to deploy our capital and maximize our risk-adjusted returns.
-Although we have the ability to acquire Excess MSRs for pools that are of a lower credit quality than our Initial Pool, we currently do not intend to
+Although we have the ability to acquire Excess MSRs for pools that are of a lower credit quality than our Initial Pools, we currently do not intend to invest in Excess MSRs on these types of pools.

 At the beginning of each quarter, we and Freedom Mortgage will agree on the parameters that will be used to determine the price to be paid for our investment in the Excess MSRs on mortgage loans pooled and sold by Freedom Mortgage during that quarter, called flow production.
-Those parameters may include, but will not be limited to, (1) the weighted average rate at which the Excess MSRs accrue, (2) the aggregate original principal balance of the flow production expected, (3) the weighted average gross coupon on the flow production, (4) the weighted average remaining term to maturity of the flow production and (5) other characteristics of the flow production that may affect the rate at which those loans are expected to prepay, whether voluntarily or involuntarily.
-Adjustments up or down to the price impact of variations in those parameters will be agreed upon.
+Those parameters may include, but will not be limited to (1) the basic servicing fee on the quarterly flow production, which, in turn, results in a weighted average rate at which the Excess MSRs are expected to accrue, (2) the aggregate original principal balance of the flow production expected, (3) the weighted average gross coupon on the flow production, (4) the weighted average remaining term to maturity of the flow production and (5) other characteristics of the flow production that may affect the rate at which those loans are expected to prepay, whether voluntarily or involuntarily.
+If the flow production varies from those parameters, we and Freedom Mortgage will agree upon adjustments to the price.
 We would determine the actual price paid mechanically by running the characteristics of a particular month's flow production through the pricing grid previously agreed upon.
 If there were to be a rapid and unexpected change in the general interest rate environment or the characteristics of Freedom Mortgage's flow production, we would expect we and Freedom Mortgage would agree to changes in the pricing parameters.
 In any case, our independent directors will approve the pricing parameters we have agreed to for the acquisition of flow production.